jessb0t/neuroling-resources/index.md

 ### Kösem Speech Rhythms | MEG

-An MEG dataset of 33 Dutch speakers listening to carrier sentences at two speeds (fast: 5.5 Hz; slow:3 Hz) followed by a stable target window that contains a target word belonging to a long/short vowel minimal pair.
+An MEG dataset of 33 Dutch speakers listening to carrier sentences at two speeds (fast: 5.5 Hz; slow: 3 Hz) followed by a stable target window containing a target word that belongs to a minimal pair contrasting in vowel length.

 [RadboudU](https://doi.org/10.34973/z05r-n179) –– [Paper](https://doi.org/10.1016/j.cub.2018.07.023)